 I chose two standard stitches of the sewing machine: satin stitch for the outline and straight stitch for the inside design.

 For "Hers" design I used the applique foot for the outline and the free motion foot for the inside design.

 Once the design is finished trim away the excess stabilizer on the back.

 12) Quilting the pillow front

 If you stitched the embroidery - Center the pillow front with its wrong side on the piece of batting.
 You don't need backing.
-Quilt the rest of the pillow front as desire.
+Quilt the rest of the pillow front as desired.

-If you did not embroidered - stitch through both layers quilting first the traced heart pattern.
-Quilt the rest of the pillow front as desire.
+If you did not embroider - stitch through both layers quilting first the traced heart pattern.
+Quilt the rest of the pillow front as desired.

 Wash the pillow front to get rid of pen traces.

 Enjoy my pattern and designs!